locborgtus/mic/minecraft/1_basic.md

 print pos
 ```

+Explain again what a function does. `getTilePos()` is a function.
+It takes no input, but outputs data that we save into a variable called `pos`.

 The dot notation means a sub-part of something.
 So in this case, position `pos` contains x, y, and z.

 Explain coordinate system.
 X and Z is the flat land.
 Y is your height.

+Ask if `pos` name can be changed.

 Let's teleport.
 Add this line to the bottom of your program: